 - Ground chicken (turkey, beef, or pork is ok, too)

 - Fresh green beans-diced small, about ¼ inch

 Asian Grocery Story Ingredient List

 - Holy basil (leafy parts and soft tips)

 What is Holy Basil?

-Holy basil is a type of basil with a distinctive peppery flavor with an aftertaste that leaves a slight tingling feeling to your tongue.
-It smells like a combination of Cinnamon basil, Lemon Balm (herbs) and dried cloves (spice).
-Maybe that’s not helpful, but my point is, it’s quite unique and a substitution is not recommended.
+Holy basil is a type of basil with a distinctive peppery flavor with an aftertaste that leaves a slight tingling feeling on your tongue.
+It smells like combining Cinnamon basil, Lemon Balm (herbs), and dried cloves (spice).
+Maybe that’s not helpful, but my point is that it’s unique, and substitution is not recommended.